 Toll Free: (800) 267-9478

-Online students may borrow books from the Queen's Library System.
-If you are local, visit the Library in person.
+- If you are local, you may visit the Library in person.
+Find Library hours.

 The Learning Strategies Development website can help with time management, organization, effective reading and note-making, preparing for and writing exams, quantitative problem-solving and other learning and study skills.